qiangck/weex-ide/IDE/README.md

 ## About the QRCode

-Basicly, the `Weex IDE` will open a tcp connet at `8999` port which defined in `config.json` to show the qrcode.
-If the port number is used, please configure it.
-And you will find the file at `Weex IDE.app/Contents/Resources/app/config.json`.
+Basicly, the `Weex IDE` will open a tcp connetion at `8999` port to show the qrcode.
+If the port number is used, please configure the `server-port` field in `Weex IDE.app/Contents/Resources/app/config.json` file.

 #### License [CC0 (Public Domain)](LICENSE.md)